nicktohzyu/user-data-management/README.md

 - Connection pooling

 # Design
-Consists of user-facing web server and backend server.
+The project consists of user-facing web server and backend server.
 The backend server has access to database and cache, and interacts with the web server through connection pooling.
 ## Specifications
 - Data size EstimationNumber of active users: 10,000,000
 - Number of concurrent requests: 1000